Mithril v2.2.8

 var pending = stream()

-If a stream is dependent on more than one stream, any of its parent streams is in a pending state, the dependent streams is also in a pending state, and does not update its value.
+If a stream is dependent on more than one stream and any of its parent streams is in a pending state, the dependent stream is also in a pending state, and does not update its value.

 var a = stream(5)